-3.1 Dogs competing at trials must be registered and the bona fide property of the competitor.
+3.1 With the exception of those entered in Encourage events, dogs competing at trials must be registered.
+All dogs must be the bona fide property of the competitor.

 3.2 If, in the opinion of the judge, or Committee of any body conducting a trial under these rules, any person ill uses their dog, they will;